This is a question that we at TWM Performance hear from curious customers every day.

-This theory applies to a weighted shift knob in the following manner.
-While shifting, the weighted shift knob is set in
+This theory applies to a Gear Knob in the following manner.
+While shifting, the Gear Knob is set in

 motion by the driver.
-While the weighted shift knob is travelling between gears, it has a certain velocity and carries with it
+While the Gear Knob is travelling between gears, it has a certain velocity and carries with it

 kinetic energy.
-The additional kinetic energy the heavy shift knob carries with it helps it to engage
+The additional kinetic energy the heavy Gear Knob carries with it helps it to engage

 in to the next gear.
-Essentially, the shifter with a heavier shift knob is more "difficult"
+Essentially, the shifter with a heavier Gear Knob is more "difficult"

 to stop because of the added kinetic energy, which actually helps it engage in to the next